Lebanese wine: Civil War period

 In 1976, amid the invasion of 30,000 Syrian troops and the devastation of the Lebanese Civil War (1975–1990), Serge Hochar of Château Musar faced a fractured market and an inability to sell the wines in his cellars, but he seized the opportunity to export them to the UK.
-After the invasion of Israel in 1982, 80 hectares of Château Musar vineyards in the Bekaa Valley became the frontline between Syrian and Israeli tanks, but loyal Bedouin pickers collected the grapes, and Musar trucks managed to reach the winery.
+After the invasion of Israel in 1982, 80 hectares of Château Musar vineyards in the Bekaa Valley became the frontline between Syrian and Israeli tanks, but Bedouin pickers collected the grapes, and Musar trucks managed to reach the winery.
 Frenchman Yves Morard of Chateau Kefraya was arrested as a spy during the Israeli invasion, and was only released when he proved to the Israelis that he knew how to make wine.
 Despite the war, a few wineries, like Château Kefraya, were founded during this period.

 Present

 The end of the Lebanese Civil War in the 1990s revitalized viticulture, with new wineries like Domaine Wardy (1997) and Massaya (1998) emerging, alongside significant foreign investment, particularly from France.
 Peace brought forth a new generation of producers making wines that gained international awards and drew investment.

 Lebanon's wineries have withstood numerous crises, including economic challenges, political instability, and multiple wars with Israel in 1982, 1996, 2006, and 2024.

 The 2006 conflict, which caused some Lebanese wineries like Ksara to nearly miss the harvest and others like Massaya to suffer collateral damage, disrupted the delivery of winemaking materials and forced producers to risk picking grapes with Israeli planes overhead, until a ceasefire was brokered just as the first Chardonnay grapes reached maturity, allowing producers to harvest.
 The media coverage of the war translated into surge in demand during the fighting as British buyers in particular bought Lebanese wine as a mark of solidarity.

-In 2024, the eastern Bekaa Valley, the sprawling agricultural region that produces much of Lebanon's wine, was one of the areas most severely affected by recent Israeli strikes.
+In 2024, the eastern Bekaa Valley, the sprawling agricultural region that produces much of Lebanon's wine, was one of the areas most severely affected by Israeli strikes.
 While the Coteaux Du Liban winery itself was spared, its vineyards lay next to heavily targeted towns.
 Many other winemakers, including Château Rayak, sustained significant damage to wine cellars and the destruction of infrastructure essential for fermenting and chilling grapes.
 Despite the war, damaged infrastructure, and rising costs from the conflict, Lebanon’s winemakers were able to harvest and produce 15 million bottles in 2024.